Figure skate

 Figure skates are a type of ice skate used by figure skaters.
 The skates consist of a boot and a blade that is attached with screws to the sole of the boot.
 Inexpensive sets for recreational skaters are available, but most figure skaters purchase boots and blades separately and have the blades mounted by a professional skate technician.

 History

+The bladed skate was invented prior to the 14th century, probably in Holland.
+Up to this point, skates were not sharpened, made from the legs of large animals, and strapped to the skater's shoes.
+Skaters used poles, like those used in skiing, to push themselves forward, which were discarded after the invention of the bladed skate because skaters were able to push off from one skate and glide on the other.
+The use of bladed skates resulted in the development of stroking and gliding, figure skating's most basic elements, as well as the invention of the Dutch roll, the sport's first figure.

 During the 19th century, new forms of ice skates were developed to allow for even more control and safer gliding.
 Specific figure skates were created in response to the rise of figure skating's popularity in the 19th century, coinciding with the beginnings of formalized competitions such as the World Figure Skating Championships.
 The name "figure" skating arises from the compulsory portion of the competition, dropped in the 1990s, requiring skaters to trace out precise figures on the ice, including perfect figure 8 circles.
 Figure skates are now manufactured with extreme precision for use in competitive sports.
 Blades are specifically designed to include various types of toe picks that allow for skaters to reach new heights for jumps and spins, depending on the skater's level.